Taming Enterprise Complexity

 Deconstructing Depth

-Leaving the partners to deal with the tangle of the product stack was not an option.
-The way forward included breaking down all pipelines and looking into providing a tailored experience for each user task.
+Leaving the partners to deal with the branching of the product stack was not an option.
+I took on the deconstruction of all pipelines and the exploration of providing tailored experiences for each task.

 Fitts's Law